yjunechoe/jlmerclusterperm/README.md

-Using `jlmerclusterperm` requires a prior installation of Julia, which can be downloaded from either the [official website](https://julialang.org/) or via the command line utility [juliaup](https://github.com/JuliaLang/juliaup).
+Using `jlmerclusterperm` requires a prior installation of Julia, which can be downloaded from either the [official website](https://julialang.org/) or using the command line utility [juliaup](https://github.com/JuliaLang/juliaup).
 Julia version \>=1.8 is required and \>=1.9 is preferred for its substantial compiler/runtime improvements.